 The symposium was a great success — all thanks to the participants, both speakers and audience, who brought plenty of ideas and perspectives to the Wychwood Barns space.
-This summer and fall, the website will be updated with video and other supplementary material that will help bring the symposium to the widest possible audience.
+In fall and winter of 2014-2015, the website will be updated with video and other supplementary material that will help bring the symposium to the widest possible audience.
 Stay tuned!

 Our project brings together academics, writers, practitioners of various urban professions and community members for a three-day symposium in June 2014 to exchange ideas around the theme of “Urban Transformations”.
 The objective of the symposium is to promote a greater understanding of urban life along St. Clair Avenue West, while placing its story in the contexts of Toronto, Canada and urban change worldwide.